Costumes & Traditions in Canada

 Do not visit someone without telling him or bring friends and family with you unless asked them before and take their permission.

-If you will be late so it is necessary to tell the host that you will be late for more than 10-15 minutes unless if you are in Quebec being late is normal and arriving early to party or gathering can actually be socially embarrassing.
+If you will be late so it is necessary to tell the host that you will be late for more than 10-15 minutes unless if you are in Quebec being late is normal and arriving early to a party or gathering can actually be socially embarrassing.

 Before entering someone's home ask whether you should take off your shoes or not.